-Children are frequently the most important issue for spouses through a separation or divorce.
-Custody, visitation, and child support issues are usually difficult to resolve, and when parents are divorced, those same issues of custody, visitation, and child support become considerably more problematic.
+Children are frequently the most important issue for spouses going through a separation or divorce.
+Custody, visitation, and child support issues are usually difficult to resolve, and when parents are divorced, those same issues become considerably more problematic.

 In some cases, the child custody decision might be reached peacefully by the parents throughout the separation process.
 If this is the case, the couple should ensure that their agreements are adequately documented in a legally enforceable separation agreement.

 If an agreeable arrangement cannot be reached, the courts will decide who will have custody and what sort of custody they will have.
 This is not a choice to be taken lightly, and divorce law establishes specific fundamental guidelines for a judge to follow when making such a significant decision.

 To help you better understand your rights as a parent, here are a few principles pertaining to child custody for unmarried parents in Ontario.

 Child custody laws for unmarried parents relate to a specific legal ability to make choices for a child whose parents are no longer married.
 At the time of separation, parents might amicably decide on child custody.
 If the couple agrees on anything, they should set out a legally enforceable separation agreement.

 If an agreeable arrangement cannot be reached, the court will determine who will have custody and what form of custody will be granted.
 Divorce law establishes specific fundamental criteria that a judge must follow when making such a significant judgment.
 Therefore, the arrangements for child custody and access will have a considerable influence on a child’s well-being.